smartdevicelink/sdl_evolution/proposals/nnnn-audio-io-manager.md

 ## Potential downsides

 A new manager replacing an existing manager instead of extending the existing manager is only possible with deprecations.
-Due to ht
+Due to the complexity of the Audio IO manager and the changes to the output stream logic it made sense to separate the code and start a new manager.

 ## Impact on existing code